 Recommendation 2: The Evaluation Team recommends continuing to use the existing EUL values in the 2022 PSD for refrigeration and process equipment retro-commissioning measures as these measures were not a focus of this study.

 Conclusion 2: There are very few RCx persistence studies that incorporate primary data and none in the Northeast.
+The Evaluation Team provides the following the following guidance for future research.

-Recommendation 3: To improve the measure life estimates used in Connecticut, the Evaluation Team recommends conducting a field study to measure the persistence of common RCx measures.
+Recommendation 3: To improve the measure life estimates used in Connecticut, the Evaluation Team recommends that the Connecticut EEB EA Team consider conducting a field study to measure the persistence of common RCx measures.
 The Evaluation Team recommends developing RCx EUL values for broad measure categories where there may be a distinction in persistence, such as measure related to scheduling and measures not related to scheduling, to maximize the precision of results.
+The Evaluation Team provides the following guidance for future RCx persistence studies:

-Recommendation 4: Field studies for retro-commissioning persistence typically determine persistence through reviewing measure trends or control logic in facilities’ building automation system (BAS).
+Field studies for retro-commissioning persistence typically determine persistence through reviewing measure trends or control logic in facilities’ building automation system (BAS).
 This would be supplemented by functional testing of measures if the BAS data is not available.
 While this approach is the industry standard, other methods are available that can decrease fielding costs and potentially improve the rigor of the results.
-Unlike past studies, a persistence field study in Connecticut could utilize multiple modes, such as in-person site visits, virtual site visits with remote BAS access, and surveys to gather detailed persistence information.
+Unlike past studies, a persistence field study in Connecticut could utilize multiple modes, such as in-person site visits, virtual site visits with remote BAS access, and surveys to gather detailed persistence information and to better understand how facilities are using systems.

-Recommendation 5: Understanding that limitations in available budget and the small population of RCx projects in Connecticut, may restrict the ability to conduct such a study, the Evaluation Team suggests considering coordinating with other utilities or organizations in the Northeast to develop more robust regional estimates.
+Understanding that limitations in available budget and the small population of RCx projects in Connecticut, may restrict the ability to conduct such a study, the Evaluation Team suggests considering coordinating with other utilities or organizations in the Northeast to develop more robust regional estimates.

-Recommendation 6: When collecting persistence estimates from surveys or interviews in future studies, we recommend clearly defining persistence to match the study’s definition to maintain consistency in responses.
+When collecting persistence estimates from surveys or interviews in future studies, we recommend clearly defining persistence to match the study’s definition to maintain consistency in responses.
 We also suggest providing examples of reasons why savings may not persist, such as changes in control settings and changes in building use.

 Conclusion 3: Human factors, such as lack of training and turnover in building staff, drive the failure of most retro-commissioning measures.
 Hardware fixes and control changes that cannot be easily overwritten tend to persist longer.
 Persistence is typically higher in facilities that outsource some of their building operations to controls vendors due to their higher level of knowledge and documentation of the RCx measures.

-Recommendation 7: To remedy persistence issues, programs may consider a variety of requirements for participants and participating RSPs.
-This includes requiring RSPs to conduct follow-up visits to check for persistence issues, conduct post-RCx training with building operations staff, and encourage measures that are difficult to change or overwrite.
+Recommendation 4: To remedy persistence issues, programs may consider implementing or continuing a variety of best practices for participants and participating RSPs.
+This includes requiring RSPs to conduct follow-up visits to check for persistence issues, conduct post-RCx training with building operations staff, and encourage measures that are difficult to change or overwrite when there are multiple options with similar savings for a given opportunity.

 Comparison to Other States

 The Evaluation Team conducted a comprehensive review of technical reference manuals (TRMs), publicly available evaluations, and other relevant sources to document the measure life estimates for RCx measures in other states.
 Many of the reviewed sources (e.g., the New York Technical Resource Manual and Vermont Technical Reference Manual) do not list measure life estimates for retro-commissioning and therefore were not included in the table below.
+Note that while some TRMs list individual RCx measures, many include only a single measure for “all retro-commissioning.”

 Table 12: Comparison of RCx Measure Life Values from Various States